 a hidden or standard volume; since I just want to keep my data secure in case

-of loss, I dont see the need for hiding the volume, therefore Im creating astandard one.
+of loss, I dont see the need for hiding the volume, therefore Im creating a

 Next up, we need to select a file or device to encrypt.
 The